The principles and benefits of change management.

 (6) Define critical behaviors

 Even with a clear vision of the problem/change at the executive level, a unified leadership front, and a coalition to help spread the word and integrate new practices, employee behavior won’t automatically change overnight.
-It is helpful to provide employees with the “why,” “what,” and “how” of change as well as defined critical behaviors for them to follow immediately–within the first few days of the change.
+It is helpful to provide employees with the “why,” “what,” and “how” of change, as well as defined critical behaviors for them to follow immediately–within the first few days of the change.

 Old patterns and habits can be hard to break, and new practices must be instilled as soon as possible for a smooth transition.
-This may mean trainings and frequent smaller meetings with managers so that they are equipped to communicate details of change and new expectations to employees.
+This may mean training and frequent smaller meetings with managers so that they are equipped to communicate details of change and new expectations to employees.